cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-change-site-settings.md

 ### Step 7

 When you are done editing, make sure to click the SAVE button at the top.
 CloudCannon will display status messages as it saves and rebuilds the site.
-Your updates will then show up on [cplmakerlab.github.io](http://cplmakerlab.github.io){: target="_blank" rel="noopener"}.
+Your updates will then show up on [cplmakerlab.github.io](http://cplmakerlab.github.io){: target="_blank"}.
 Note that it may take a few minutes for any changes to appear as your site must resync & rebuild after every save.